meshery/meshery/docs/pages/guides/mesheryctl/running-system-checks-using-mesheryctl.md

 category: mesheryctl
 ---

-To check if Meshery is suitable on a system for both pre and post mesh deployment scenarios, `mesheryctl system check` helps to run several checks on the system.
+Meshery's CLI, `mesheryctl`, includes commands for verifying system readiness for a Meshery deployment and health checks to confirm the health of an existing Meshery deployment.
+Whether you have yet to deploy Meshery or have already deployed Meshery, `mesheryctl system check` is a useful utility to ensure that your Meshery deployments are healthy.

 <pre class="codeblock-pre">
 <div class="codeblock"><div class="clipboardjs">